-Spatial justice, a proclaimed priority in many territorial policies, is a notion worthy of discussion and elaboration.
-It seems so obvious it has hardly been questioned.
-Yet it is as potentially fruitful as it is relatively unexplored.
 The objective of JSSJ journal is to provide an arena for research, debate and controversies around the idea.
 It builds on discussions started with the Spatial Justice Conference held at the Université Paris Ouest Nanterre in March 2008, and is a response to the need felt to share thoughts about the relations between justice and space, beyond disciplinary, linguistic and cultural boundaries.

 Philippe Gervais-Lambony is a Professor of Geography at the University Paris Ouest Nanterre La Défense, in 2006 he spoke at CCCB in Barcelona about «Inequalities and differences in spatial justice in the cities».
 He is a scholar focused on spatial justice concept and is part of Justice Spatiale/Spatiale Justice peer-reviewed journal.
 The presentation was made by Núria Benach, from the University of Barcelona, who is member of the RELOCAL Scientific Advisory Board.